ersinesen/helipad/README.md

 - Convert all png's to jpg: ``` for i in *.png; do convert $i $(basename $i png)jpg ; done ```

 - ```-clear 1``` argument of darknet discards previously trained batch count

+- Due to a bug in darknet if you are working in another directory than darknet's, make a link to data/labels directory.